orbisgis/geoclimate/docs/source/LCZ-classification.rst

 ..
 Note::

    To get more informations about the method used for LCZ classification, please see the corresponding article on the `References page <References.html>`_.
+Note that in the manuscript, the uniqueness indicator was only valid for some of the LCZ types.
+It is now valid for all classes.

 GeoClimate computes the Local Climate Zones (LCZ) at the RSU's scale.